What’s behind shortages of Adderall, Ozempic and other meds?

 Doctors are sometimes forced to prescribe alternatives that might not be as effective.
 That also can lead to medication errors if the doctor is less familiar with the other medication.

-Patients also may run out of their prescriptions or be forced to hunt for a pharmacy that has enough supply to refill it.
+Patients also may run out of their prescriptions or be forced to hunt for a pharmacy that has enough supply to refill them.

 FUTURE PROSPECTS